hkmarcoot/ciptex-task-management-backend/README.md

 6. For Predefined routes, choose Add $connect, Add $disconnect, and Add $default.
 The $connect and $disconnect routes are special routes that API Gateway invokes automatically when a client connects to or disconnects from an API.
 API Gateway invokes the $default route when no other routes match a request.

 7. For Custom routes, choose Add custom route.
 For Route key, enter "test".
-This custom route handles messages that are sent to connected clients.
+This custom route handles test messages that are sent to connected clients.

 8. Choose Next.